MookieFumi/me.headfirst/README.md

 ##Adapter pattern
 Converts the interface of a class into another interface the client expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+##Facade pattern
+Provides a unified interface to a set of interfaces in a subsystem.
+Defines a higher-level interface that makes the subsystem easier to use.

+>Decorator/ Adapter/ Facade differences
+Decorator.
+Doesn't alter the interface but adds responsability.
+Adapter.
+Converts one interface to another.
+Facade.
+Makes an interface simpler.